Fiery/fsmonitor/README.md

 fsmonitor
 =========

-Concurrent monitoring service notifies file system changes by periodically scanning the directory, filtering out changed files.
+A non-blocking monitoring service concurrently notifies file system changes by periodically scanning the file system.

-Developed initially for the use case when the target paths to be monitored are shared/mounted volumes where the file operations happen remotely.
+Developed initially for the use case when the target paths to be monitored are shared/mounted volumes where all file operations happen remotely.

 ### API
 #### Event